caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 Most methods that evaluate topologies generate a large set of phylogenies, which I'll call the *sample*.
 Assessing support for a feature of the focal topology is a matter of assessing the frequency of phylogenies in the sample that also have that feature.
 We could assess the support for the focal tree as a whole by asking how frequent identical topologies are in the sample.
 But support can often be strong in one part of a phylogeny and weak in another.
 Reporting equivalence of the entire topology provides no window into that variation.
 This approach would also break down as taxa are added, which quickly increases them number of possible topologies and reduces the chances of any two analyses returning the exact same topologies, given the variation that is inherent in heuristic searches.

-Edge frequencies are far more useful.
-It is helpful to think of an edge as a split (also sometimes called a bipartition) that separates all the taxa in a phylogeny into two groups - those on one side of the edge, and those on the other (Figure \@ref(fig:eval-splits)).
-We will consider two edges to be equivalent if they lead to the same taxon split.
-This allows us to discuss the equivalence of edges deep in a phylogeny, even when there are many other topological variations elsewhere in the phylogeny.
+Branch frequencies are far more useful.
+It is helpful to think of an branch as a split (also sometimes called a bipartition) that separates all the taxa in a phylogeny into two groups - those on one side of the branch, and those on the other (Figure \@ref(fig:eval-splits)).
+We will consider two branches to be equivalent if they lead to the same taxon split.
+This allows us to discuss the equivalence of branches deep in a phylogeny, even when there are many other topological variations elsewhere in the phylogeny.

 \begin{figure}
-\includegraphics[width=6in]{figures/splits} \caption{Four phylogenies in a sample, one focal phylogeny, and a table of splits found in all of these topologies.
-A split is an edge, with the identification of the edge based on which taxa are split from each other by the edge.
+\includegraphics[width=4.98in]{figures/splits} \caption{Four phylogenies in a sample, one focal phylogeny, and a table of splits found in all of these topologies.
+A split is a branch, with the identification of the branch based on which taxa are split from each other by the branch.
 The splits table shows the binary encoding of each split, where taxa on the same side of the split have the same binary number (0 or 1).
 The assignment of 1 or 0 to a particular side of the split is arbitrary.
 Identical splits are labeled consistently in red throughout the figure.
 The frequency of the split is based on the proportion of sample phylogenies that contain the splits.
-The frequencies of the sample splits are shown as percentages on the edges in the focal topology.}(\#fig:eval-splits)
+The frequencies of the sample splits are shown as percentages on the branches in the focal topology.}(\#fig:eval-splits)
 \end{figure}

-We can consider each edge in the focal phylogeny independently.
-For a given focal edge, we count the fraction of phylogenies in the sample that have the same edge, as determined by producing an identical split in taxa.
-We consider this frequency as the support for the focal edge.
-If the frequency is 1, the edge was in all the phylogenies in the sample.
+We can consider each branch in the focal phylogeny independently.
+For a given focal branch, we count the fraction of phylogenies in the sample that have the same branch, as determined by producing an identical split in taxa.
+We consider this frequency as the support for the focal branch.
+If the frequency is 1, the branch was in all the phylogenies in the sample.
 If it is zero, it wasn't present in any of the phylogenies in the sample.
 The interpretation of these frequencies, which are often reported as percents, depends on the method that was used to generate the sample.

 It should be noted that these support values are often referred to as "nodal support values", and are often drawn onto nodes.
-This is unfortunate, as they are edge support values.
-They are just commonly associated with child node of the edge rather than the edge itself.
+This is unfortunate, as they are branch support values.
+They are just commonly associated with child node of the branch rather than the branch itself.
 This obscures their meaning, and leads to serious problems when trees are re-rooted [@10.1093/molbev/msx055].

 ### Bootstrapping

 The most widely used approach to assessing confidence in maximum likelihood phylogenetic inference is the bootstrap [@felsenstein1985confidence].
 Given a data matrix where rows are taxa and columns are characters (nucleotide sites in the case of DNA) with $n$ columns, bootstrapping generates a new matrix, also with $n$ columns, by resampling from the the original matrix with replacement.
 Some columns from the original matrix won't be sampled at all, some will be sampled once, and some will be sampled multiple times.

 Bootstrapping is used to generate many new matrices (typically at least a hundred, but ideally 1000 or more), and maximum likelihood searches are then run on each matrix.
 This generates a sample of phylogenies.
-These can be examined in a variety of ways, but the most common is to evaluate the frequency of each edge of the maximum likelihood tree (generated form the original data matrix) in the sample of bootstrap phylogenies.
-An edge frequency of 100% indicates that an edge is always in the bootstrap replicates and is taken to be strong support.
+These can be examined in a variety of ways, but the most common is to evaluate the frequency of each branch of the maximum likelihood tree (generated form the original data matrix) in the sample of bootstrap phylogenies.
+An branch frequency of 100% indicates that an branch is always in the bootstrap replicates and is taken to be strong support.
 Support below 90% is generally considered weak.

 Note that I am not using the term "significance" when referring to bootstrap support.
 This is because bootstraps don't have a clear statistical interpretation.
 It is a scale that varies from $0$ to $1$, but is not itself a significance.
-It just indicates how frequently an edge is recovered when the data columns are resampled.
-This gives a sense of how broad support is for the edge across characters, but is quite complicated in reality.
+It just indicates how frequently an branch is recovered when the data columns are resampled.
+This gives a sense of how broad support is for the branch across characters, but is quite complicated in reality.
 For example, some variation across bootstrap replicates is due to resampling, but sometimes it is just due to the stochastic nature of heuristic maximum likelihood searches.

 Many phylogenetic inference programs do not run full independent maximum likelihood searches on each bootstrap replicate.
 Instead, they borrow information across replicates, such as optimal starting trees, to speed up the process.